 What is the Hyundai Tucson facelift release date?

-The new Tucson should be launched in the U.S. by the first half of 2024.
+The new Tucson should be revealed in late 2023 and be launched in the U.S. in Q2 2024.

 What will be the new Hyundai Tucson price?

-The Tucson will continue to compete with the Toyota RAV4, Honda CR-V, Kia Sportage, and Ford Escape.
+The Tucson will continue to compete with the Toyota RAV4, Honda CR-V, Kia Sportage, Dodge Hornet, and Ford Escape.

 Featured Image Source: Naver/soonjung8116